 What To Do If You Can’t Withdraw Money From Robinhood

-If you find that you are unable to withdraw money from your Robinhood account, the first thing to do is to check whether your funds are showing as ‘unsettled’.
+If you find that you are unable to withdraw money from your Robinhood account, the first thing to do is to check whether your funds are showing as ‘unsettled funds’.
 If this is the case, you will need to wait until the funds settle before you can withdraw them.
-This can take up to five working days, depending on where the funds came from.
+This can take up to five working days, depending on where the said unsettled funds came from.

 For funds that are not showing as unsettled, you’ll then need to ensure that you haven’t already reached your withdrawal limit for the day.
 If you have already made five withdrawals or if the requested withdrawal would take you over your $50,000 daily withdrawal limit, you will need to wait until the next working day to withdraw your funds.